TheRacingLion/Discord-SelfBot/README.md

 #### Warning Logs

-If you want to log a warning to console you can do:
+If you want to log a warning to console, you can do:
 ```js
 log.warn('Something weird but non-breaking happened', 'Warning origin')
 // Warning origin means the place where the warning came from (optional)